wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-station-metadata.md

 ## Introduction

-The wis2box has a collection of station metadata that is used to publish data on WIS2.
+wis2box has a collection of station metadata that is used to publish data on WIS2.
 Only data for stations configured in the wis2box station list will be published on your wis2box broker.
 The **WIGOS Station Identifier (WSI)** is used as the unique reference of the station which produced a specific set of observation data.

 ## Create an authorization token for collections/stations

-To edit stations via the wis2box-webapp you will first to need create an authorization token.
+To edit stations via the **wis2box-webapp** you will first to need create an authorization token.

-Login to your student VM and ensure you are in the wis2box-1.0b5 directory:
+Login to your student VM and ensure you are in the `wis2box-1.0b5` directory:

 ```bash
 cd ~/wis2box-1.0b5
 ```

-Then login into the wis2box-management container with the following command:
+Then login into the **wis2box-management** container with the following command:

 ```bash
 python3 wis2box-ctl.py login